OliveTreeBible/MXSymbolicate/README.md

     }
 }
 ```
+To be clear, the value of the `payload` property there is the [`jsonRepresentation`](https://developer.apple.com/documentation/metrickit/mxdiagnosticpayload/3552307-jsonrepresentation) property of `MXDiagnosticPayload`.

-They get saved to disk on the device and included when sending diagnostics to our support department.
+These reports get saved to disk on the device and included when sending diagnostics to our support department.

 Caveat emptor: I am not an experienced Python developer, so I'm sure there are lots of things about this script that could be done differently. :-)